GUIDE TO SHORT BREAKS

 - The purchase of sitter services to give you time to yourself

-- Part payment towards a holiday or respite that otherwise would not be able to happen
+- Part payment towards a holiday (in the UK only) or respite that otherwise would not be able to happen

 - Leisure opportunities that relieve stress and improve well being